Rafik Djebbour: 2012–13

 Djebbour started the season with a goal in a 2–1 away win against Veria after an assist from José Holebas.
 He next scored two goals in a 4–0 home win against Levadiakos after assist of Djamel Abdoun.
 His next goal came in a 2–1 away win against PAS Giannina.
 At this match he made the assist to Kostas Mitroglou to score the second goal.
-He also scored two goals in a 4–1 home win against Panthrakikos after two assists of Djamel Abdoun and Ariel Ibagaza.
+He also scored two goals in a 4–1 home win against Panthrakikos after two assists of Abdoun and Ibagaza.
 He next scored two goals in a 4–0 home win against Skoda Xanthi.
-As a result of his outstanding performances the club has offered Djebbour a better contract extension.
+As a result of his outstanding performances the club offered Djebbour a better contract extension.
 He also scored in a 1–1 away draw against PAOK.
 The next goal came in a 2–0 home win against Panachaiki, with a wonderful header at a Greek Cup match.
-He next scored two goals in an away draw 2–2 at the classical Greek derby against Panathinaikos after two assists of Djamel Abdoun and David Fuster.
-These goals marked his 4th goal in the classic derby Olympiacos-Panathinaikos with Olympiacos team.
+He next scored two goals in an away draw 2–2 at the classical Greek derby against Panathinaikos after two assists of Abdoun and David Fuster.
+These goals marked his 4th goal in the classic derby Olympiacos–Panathinaikos with Olympiacos team.
 He scored 10 goals against Panathinaikos at his charge at Greece and he intrigued illustrious European football clubs such as Olympique de Marseille.
 His next goal came in an away win 2–1 against Panionios after an assist of Kostas Mitroglou.

-Rafik Djebbour finished the first half of Greek Superleague with 12 goals in 11 appearances.
+Djebbour finished the first half of Greek Superleague with 12 goals in 11 appearances.

-At January transfer window Rafik Djebbour renew his contract with Olympiacos until 2016.
+At January transfer window Djebbour renew his contract with Olympiacos until 2016.